This article may contain affiliate links

 The wedding of Prince Harry to Meghan Markle is upon us!
 And to celebrate this happy and iconic occasion, I’m showing you how to host your very own Royal Wedding party!
 The theme for this party is a simple countryside tea party for a classic but very easy DIY.
 Almost everything used was thrifted.

 Now I can probably guess what you’re thinking.
-What’s a girl from Chicago trowing a royal wedding party for?
+What’s a girl from Chicago throwing a royal wedding party for?

 My admiration for all things British history and royal history go way back to when i was a kid – I used to pick up books on my favorite (although not necessarily completely British), historical character – Richard the Lionheart.
 I was 12 years old, reading about crusades, medieval english villages, and learning as much as I could about a culture that fascinated me.